General Exploratory Bonus for Optimistic Exploration in RLHF: Optimism Failure of previous works

+where $V(x)^*$ is the KL-regularized value function.
+Because this relation depends critically on the logarithmic structure of the KL divergence, the framework cannot be extended to more general divergence families either.

-In contrast, our general exploratory bonus can seamlessly incorporate an iterative online RLHF algorithm and can naturally extend to the entire $\alpha$-divergence class.
-All prior bonuses mentioned above can be encompassed by our theoretical framework.
+In contrast, our general exploratory bonus integrates seamlessly with iterative online RLHF algorithms and extends naturally to the entire $\alpha$-divergence family.
+As discussed in \S\ref{sec:GEB}, all these heuristic bonus terms can be encompassed by our unified theoretical framework.